Ali-Banihashemi/Deep-Learning-Optimizers-and-SMOTE/README.md

 - **Practical Implementation**: See practical examples of applying these techniques using Python and TensorFlow.

 ## Resources
-To access the used resources such as images and the dataset, you can visit this [Google Drive](https://drive.google.com/drive/folders/1Ok9StwjRXePoQ9KjtzYskRlrwuZj5u2G).
+To access the used resources such as images and datasets, you can visit this [Google Drive](https://drive.google.com/drive/folders/1Ok9StwjRXePoQ9KjtzYskRlrwuZj5u2G).

 Sorry for the lack of references, as I forgot to include them.